Court costs in contesting a will may run into thousands.

 Resolving grievances and competing claims among beneficiaries, usually members of the same family, is challenging and stressful.
+Lawyers and litigation is expensive.
 It can deplete the estate.
 It is in everyone’s interest to settle things quickly and quietly.
+The law requires parties to undergo mediation before court hearings.
+Some recommend that parties undertake this step sooner in the process rather than later.
+The idea is to resolve issues or at least some and so contain costs.

 As always, professional legal advice should be sought on individual circumstances.
-Names of legal practitioners practising in this area can be obtained from ‘Find a solicitor’ searches on the law society website in your state or territory; click here for links.
+Find legal practitioners from ‘Find a solicitor’ searches on the law society website in your state or territory.

 2. Singer v Berghouse HCA 35